 Immerse Yourself in Biological Research

-Furthering the diagnosis and treatment of cancer, discovering how to preserve blood, laying the mathematical foundations for the theory of genetic evolution—the University of Chicago Biological Sciences Division is a leader in these and many other areas of research.
-This summer, learn the techniques used in leading-edge biological research in lab facilities at a premier research university.
+Furthering the diagnosis and treatment of cancer, discovering how to preserve blood, laying the mathematical foundations for the theory of genetic evolution—the University of Chicago Biological Sciences Division is a leader in these and in many other areas of research.
+This summer, learn the techniques used in cutting-edge biological research and work in lab facilities at a premier research university.

 Jennifer W., University of Chicago Lab Schools, Chicago, IL